 6. Communication tools

 If your child has communication challenges that interfere with her ability to talk with her peers and teachers, electronic communication devices can make a tremendous difference in the way she learns and the quality of her school experience.
-And good news!
-While supplies last, many of our most popular communicators are on sale.
-Shop the sale here.
+Enabling Devices has many AAC device options.
+Shop Communicators here.

 7. iPad Products